-There are no significant implications for the proposals set out in this report, any implications will be identified between now and the December Committee and will be recorded in the business cases.
+There are no significant implications for the proposals set out in this report.

 13.3 Statutory, Legal and Risk implications

 The proposals set out in this report respond to the statutory duty on the Local Authority to deliver a balanced budget.
 Cambridgeshire County Council will continue to meet the range of statutory duties for supporting our citizens.